julien-sobczak/the-notewriter/website/src/content/docs/developers/from-scratch.md

 	// A unique identifier among all files
 	OID string `yaml:"oid"`

-	// A relative path to the collection directory RelativePath string `yaml:"relative_path"`
+	// A relative path to the repository root directory RelativePath string `yaml:"relative_path"`

 	// Size of the file (can be useful to detect changes)